November 30, 2020

 December 7, 2020

-The unemployment rate is one clear indicator of the change that’s taken place.
+The unemployment rate is one clear indicator of the change that’s taken place in recruitment in recent years.
 Pre-pandemic, it sat at just 3.8 percent.
-It then rose to an unprecedented high of 14.7 percent in April before settling at 6.9 percent in October.
+It then rose to an unprecedented high of 14.7 percent in April 2020 before settling at 4 percent in January 2022.

 HR has had to adapt to this new normal.
 Some trends that were already developing, such as the rise of automation and remote work, have accelerated.
 Others that may not have been front-of-mind, such as health and safety benefits, parental support, and serious D&I efforts, are now make-or-break aspects of the hiring process.

-That vertiginous unemployment graph is unsettling, but it means that 2021 holds a lot of promise for recruiters able to identify and secure top talent.
+That vertiginous unemployment graph is unsettling, but in current times holds a lot of promise for recruiters able to identify and secure top talent.
 There’s a larger candidate pool to draw from – you just need to focus on a few things to ensure you’re making the most of it.

 If you’re in the leisure, hospitality, or utilities, you may have noticed a dip in job applications.
 On the other hand, for industries like finance, IT, manufacturing, and construction, the labor numbers suggest that you may be experiencing a significant increase in applicants.

-The focus of your sourcing strategy for 2021 will depend on which of these buckets your business falls within.
-What we’re about to cover is important for every business, but if you’re pressed for time you can choose your own adventure:
+The focus of your sourcing strategy will depend on which of these buckets your business falls within.
+What we’re about to cover is important for every business.

 If your business allows for the possibility of flexible work, whether it’s a fully-remote or a hybrid model, you should embrace it.
 IWG’s Global Workforce Survey found that 80 percent of candidates would opt for a role that offered flexible working over one that didn’t – and that was before the pandemic brought the health and safety angle into the equation.